Generic Name: Everolimus Tablets (Zortress) (e ver OH li mus)

 - This medicine may affect how wounds heal.
 Sometimes, people with wound healing problems have needed surgery.
 Call your doctor right away if you have a wound that is red, warm, painful, or swollen.
 Call your doctor right away if your wound opens up or if there is blood, fluid, or pus in a wound.

-- Very bad and sometimes deadly lung problems have happened with this medicine (everolimus tablets).
-Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.
+- Some people have had lung problems with this medicine (everolimus tablets).
+Sometimes, this has been deadly.
+Call your doctor right away if you have signs of lung problems like shortness of breath or other trouble breathing, cough that is new or worse, or fever.

 - In people who have had a liver transplant, the risk of a blood clot in the liver transplant may be raised.
 This may lead to loss of the liver or death.
 Most of the time, this has happened within the first 30 days after the liver transplant.
 Talk with the doctor.